 Here is a recipe that the "Chocolate Queen" has given us, when I would help the men in the village who would gather to build a house or plant, a chocolate drink was always available to keep us going!

 2 cups of fresh water

 Spice it up! with 1/2 teaspoon of either or a combination of allspice, black pepper, nutmeg or chili powder.

 Preparation: Simmer water on the stove for 10 minutes.
 Add cocoa powder and spices and simmer for 5 more minutes, stirring occasionally.

 Serve hot anytime.
 Add honey or sugar to taste...less is best.

 Experiment a bit, find out what you like and tell us about it!

 A bit about the spice...we recommend combining cinnamon and nutmeg 1/2 teaspoon each.
 The nutmeg because it contains both myristicin and macelignan, antioxidants that slows the effects of dementia by inhibiting free radicals and removing toxins.
-Cinnamon works well too and also helps to clear amyloid plaques... look for our chapter on "Spicing up your mind" in our up coming book.
+Cinnamon works well too and also helps to clear amyloid plaques... look for our chapter on "Your spice rack is the new medicine cabinet." in our cook book.